cjchand/sensu-service-discovery/README.md

 # Overview

-This repo contains the bits used to PoC a Service Discovery toolchain using sensu-client to perform the registration on behalf of the app.
+This repo contains the bits used to build a reference implementation for a Service Discovery toolchain using sensu-client to perform the registration on behalf of the app.

 # Usage